 Define the theme and angle of the infographic

 The objective of an infographic is to transform complex ideas into simple stories that inspire and educate.

 These then trigger the following questions: What is the story?
 Which point of view should you tell it from?
-The theme and angle of an infographic are the first two aspects you must decide on as these will guide the storytelling.
+The theme and angle of an infographic are the first two aspects you must decide on as these will guide the storytelling and your content writing.

 “The biggest task when you’re creating an infographic is actually to understand the core of your topic, choosing what is absolutely essential and then brainstorming possible angles for visualising it.